the4thdoctor/pg_chameleon/index.md

 The chameleon logo was made by [Elena Toma](http://tonkipappero.deviantart.com/ "Tonkipappero's Art")

-Pg_chameleon is a replication tool from MySQL to PostgreSQL developed in Python 2.7.
+Pg_chameleon is a replication tool from MySQL to PostgreSQL developed in Python 2.7 and 3.6.
 The system relies on the [mysql-replication](https://github.com/noplay/python-mysql-replication "mysql-replication") library to pull the changes from MySQL and covert them into a jsonb object.
 A plpgsql function decodes the jsonb and replays the changes into the PostgreSQL database.